Reecepbcups/dao-treasury-bot/README.md

-# Cosmos Price Bot
+# DAODAO Treasury Bot

-A discord bot which changes the nickname to $ price and status to the MarketCap
+A discord bot which keeps up with the DAO treasury USD fiat value

 ## Setup